-Greg Luloff ’99 (Southborough, Mass.) was a Peace Corps volunteer in Novosibirsk and subsequently completed a law degree at the Northwestern University Law School.
+Greg Luloff ’99 (Southborough, MA) was a Peace Corps volunteer in Novosibirsk and subsequently completed a law degree at the Northwestern University Law School.
 He currently works for Amazon.com.

-Rachel Green ’98 (Mercer Island, Wash.) enrolled in the PhD history program at the University of Chicago and is currently completing her dissertation on the adoption of orphans in post-war Russia.
+Rachel Green ’98 (Mercer Island, WA) enrolled in the PhD history program at the University of Chicago and is currently completing her dissertation on the adoption of orphans in post-war Russia.

-Wendy Guyot ’97 (Portland, Ore.) completed her master’s at Johns Hopkins School for Advanced International Studies.
+Wendy Guyot ’97 (Portland, OR) completed her master’s at Johns Hopkins School for Advanced International Studies.
 She is currently working for the International Rescue Committee in the Russian Republic of Ingushetia.

 Laura McCallister '94 (Roanoke, VA), wrote a senior thesis on health in St. Petersburg, and went on to receive a graduate degree from the Johns Hopkins School of Public Health.
 She served as manager of a USAID project operating in Kazakhstan and Russia.